storj/storj/docs/design/storagenode-graceful-exit-pieces.md

 The service starts by asking overlay for all exiting nodes.

 Then joins a metainfo loop to iterate over all segments.
 For any segment that contains nodes that are exiting it will add an entry to a queue.
+We call this transfer queue.

-The queue is stored in database.
+The transfer queue is stored in database.
 We will need batching when inserting to database to avoid excessive load.

 Once metainfo loop has completed successfully it updates node to be ready for transferring.